-Legal Translation Services for Claims Adjusters in Any Language and English
+Legal Translations for Claims Adjusters

-There’s an increased demand for legal translation services for insurance claims adjusters and attorneys who represent them.
+There’s an increased demand for legal translation services for insurance claims adjusters, claims examiners, and attorneys who represent them.
 Insurance claims can be tricky things.
 There are countless obstacles to getting all the facts right the first time in a claims investigation.
 There is always the possibility of misrepresentation on the insured’s part, or misunderstanding on the insurance company’s part.
 There are witnesses to be consulted, and there are legal constraints on the insurance company with regard to bad faith practices in handling claims.
 In short, insurances claims are fraught with pitfalls, particularly in an atmosphere where an insured has perhaps suffered a catastrophic injury or loss.

 Now, add one more layer of uncertainty onto the insurance claims process by considering an insured who has difficulty speaking, or cannot speak, English.
 Not surprisingly, you have a situation that is not for the faint of heart.

 Not to fear, however.
 There is a way that you can protect your company or your client and handle a claim with a non-English speaker with grace and ease.
 In fact, if you consult All Language Alliance, Inc. at 303-470-9555, we can make the process easier than you think.

 As a threshold matter, we need to discuss what is expected of insurance companies when it comes to handling insurance claims.
 Insurance companies need to act in good faith at all times in connection with the insurance policies they write.

 Essentially, all insurance policies are contracts; and all contracts have something called an implied duty of good faith and fair dealing.
 The duty of good faith is read into every contract by operation of law and does not need to be a clause in the contract, hence the phrase “implied duty.”
 Simply put, the duty of good faith is automatically applied to every contract.